aaron123432/ProjectInstruction/README.md

 ## Windows Software:
 After finishing the installation, a file named "Restaurant Demo" will appear on the desktop.
-1. The welcome page contains two part. (sign in and sign up)
+1. The welcome page contains two parts. (sign in and sign up)
 2. Sign in: input your username and password to log in.
 If you don't have an account, please click  "Don't have an account?Click here" to sign up.
 3. Sign up: input the username, email address, password and confirm password to finish the registration.
-Notice that the username may exist, and the password and confirm password need to match.
+Notice that the username you put may exist, you need to try another one.
+The password and confirm password need to match.
 4.  click sign up button to finish registration